drachenwald/autobaelfyr/_issues/2023-03/200-coronet-boasts.md

 feed: 2023-03-04
 ---

-Coronet Tourney this past month and, as is tradition, the noble competitors were heralded into the tourney with creativity, skill and panache.
+Coronet Tourney took place this past month and, as is tradition, the noble competitors were heralded into the tourney with creativity, skill and panache.
 Here are some of the boasts.

 ### Alexandre Lerot d'Avignon and Eularia Trewe